How to Backup Gmail Emails

 Frequently Asked Questions

 Yes.
 Takeout is free for personal Gmail and Google Workspace accounts.
-There is no per-GB fee.
+There’s no per-GB fee.
+After the export, you can convert the Takeout archive to PDF documents if you want a readable copy.

-Will backing up Gmail delete messages from the cloud?
+Will backing up Gmail delete my emails from the cloud?

 For most users, a monthly Takeout export plus a continuous IMAP sync is enough.
-In addition, regulated industries should run weekly or daily incremental backups with a dedicated tool.
+Regulated industries should run weekly or daily incremental backups with a dedicated tool.

-Can I back up Gmail to an external hard drive?
+Can I back up my Gmail account to an external hard drive?

 Does Gmail have built-in long-term archiving?

 No. Gmail keeps deleted messages for 30 days in Trash and indefinite mail in All Mail.
-However, Google does not offer a versioned long-term archive.
-Therefore, you need a separate backup for true retention.
+Google doesn’t offer a versioned long-term archive.
+You need a separate Gmail backup for true retention.